Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Multiscale method

 \section{Multiscale method}

 Every material is intrinsically multiscale.
 In the framework of continuum mechanics, often the assumption of a homogeneous material to solve macroscale problems is sufficient.
 However, it is only a homogenized approximation of the underlying finer scales and thus not suitable in loading conditions where the real physical phenomena on the fine scale greatly influence the macroscopic behaviour.
 Consider for example the propagation of a crack in the test specimen shown in \cref{fig:lpanel_specimen_with_rce}, which is only tractable by resolving the fine scale in the numerical model.
 The macroscopic approximation then needs to be improved by fine scale functions taking into account fluctuations in the displacement field due to the heterogeneous fine scale structure.
-Note that the discretization of the fine scale structure is assumed to be the same throughout the whole mesoscale structure and that we aim at a reduction of the fully resolved subdomain by construction of representative coarse grid elements (RCE), whose associated reduced basis functions are able to model both scales sufficiently.
-The RCE should be statistically representative such that the geometrical complexity of the heterogeneous fine scale structure is preserved, but the accurate prediction of effective material behaviour is not required since a computational homogenization ansatz is not followed.
+Note that the discretization of the fine scale structure might vary over the whole mesoscale structure.